Skip to main content

 1. Navigate to Data > Datasets.

-4. Click Delete to confirm your choice in the modal and you will return to Data > Datasets.
+4. Select Delete to confirm your choice in the modal and return to Data > Datasets.